The wave of marketplace startups

 To be frank, it's tricky to have a straightforward answer for your path to build the marketplace platform.
 It all depends on how you balance all of your current resources, the nature of your platform, your business plan, your short-term goals, and your long-term vision.
 The critical point here is that building a marketplace is a long-term process.
 It requires a high level of customization.
 Sooner or later, you will move forward on building additional features that help you differentiate from your competitors.
 Whatever the options you will opt-in, always prepare for the extensibility and scalability of your platform down the road.

-Several necessary features and functionalities to include in marketplace MVP
+Several necessary features and functionalities to include in the marketplace MVP

 The marketplace can be seen as a field that potentially embraces various revolutions of the world.
 The creativity here is unbounded.
 It could appear in the kind of commodities exchanged on the platform, how buyers and sellers find each other, or how people conduct transactions.
 This list still goes on.
 We hope to see many innovation possibilities here where we can contribute our added technical value to the whole value chain of marketplace communities.